Asbestos in Army Barracks & Bases

 • Many other building materials

-The Army finally started to demolish several World War II-era buildings at Fort Campbell that contained asbestos in 2021 to keep service members safe.
+The Army finally started to demolish World War II-era buildings at Fort Campbell that contained asbestos in 2021 to keep service members safe.

 Fort Hood